 Individual nozzles shall be packaged separately from the piping equipment.

-All flanges shall be protected by using plastic inserts or plank wood; pipe sections are to be fully supported to prevent pipe deflection or damage to fittings or connections.
+All flanges shall be protected by using plastic inserts or plank wood; pipe sections must be fully supported to prevent pipe deflection or damage to fittings or connections.

 All equipment shall be shipped on pallets capable of fully supporting the pipe sections across their entire length.
 Pallets shall be accessible for forklift transport or strap and hoist means without causing any load to the pipe equipment.